-Hello, and welcome to Astrid and Rose!
+Hello, and welcome to Astrid and Rose Jewellery.

 One of the processes I fell in love with instantly is the lost wax casting technique, an art form that dates back to ancient times, where a piece is hand carved in jeweller's wax, and then cast in metal.
-I make intricate nature inspired charms using this method, working with very fine carving and detailing tools.
+I make intricate nature inspired charms and rings using this method, working with very fine carving and detailing tools.

 I am lucky enough to live surrounded by the beautiful English countryside.
 The abundance of nature and the seasons inspire me, from pretty wildflowers to woodland creatures, I fill my sketchbook with drawings and ideas before embodying them into delicate pieces of jewellery.